 USM Job Shadow Program

 USM Job Shadow is a one-day program that gives USM students and alumni the opportunity to spend one full day shadowing employers in Maine and nationwide.
 The USM Job Shadow Program is a great way for USM students and alumni to form connections with employers and gain exposure to different career possibilities in a variety of industries.
 Job Shadow opportunities will be offered during one week of the spring and fall semesters.
-The Spring 2023 Job Shadow Program will take place from February 13th-February 17th, 2023.
+The Fall 2023 Job Shadow Program will take place from October 16th-October 20th, 2023.

 The USM Job Shadow program is a great opportunity to…

 - Network: Build connections with employers and expand your professional network.

 - Build your resume: Demonstrate your interest in a certain field (or fields) and show your willingness to learn.

 - Employment opportunities: Each day you spend doing a USM Shadow program could lead to a potential internship, part-time or full-time job!